 The ladder is in 3 rounds with our Boxing theme:

 Round 3: TITLES!
 All the glory and fame will be on the line in the tournament.
-You must finish in the upper third, depending on size, of your “weight class” in order to make it to the Title Round.
-(2/26)
+All teams/players will advance to the Title Round.
+(4/2)

 Yes.
 Doubles is a team format & you’ll have the same partner throughout the ladder; choose wisely.
 If needed you can use a sub on a challenge bout, but you can’t challenge your way to the top with a substitute partner.